milomedia/tilix/_posts/2018-02-14-Systematic-Copywriting.md

 It's normally the case that content is produced in batches or series.
 Here the editorial calendar plays a vital role in managing the creative process.

 ### Hello Trello
 Tilix uses Trello to manage content creation for our own blog and client projects.
 Thereby each member of the team has access to notes, documents and the schedule as well as a powerful communication channel with colleagues.
-This tool is particularly valuable in controlling progress of each piece on the editorial calendar and provides a convenient way maintaining a holistic perspective.
+This tool is particularly valuable in controlling progress of each piece on the editorial calendar and provides a convenient way of maintaining a holistic perspective.

 Tilix chose Trello due to its cards and lists where information can be both stored and shared in a way that is accessible and informative to other members of a publication team.
 A Trello board has many different functions, including checklists, labels to colour coordinate each piece of information, due dates, attachments for documents linked to each  card, and a members list, where each member of the team can see who is responsible for each card.
 Within Tilix, we use the Trello Example Board to queue potential article pieces and process their development to completion from the initial conception of the idea for an article or piece of content to its  publication.
 Tilix separate their lists on Trello into five different categories: